 Other devices make it easier to use your hearing aid with a digital phone line.
 This helps prevent some distortion.

 Telecommunication relay services (TRS) allow people with severe hearing loss to place calls to standard telephones.
 Text telephones, called TTYs or TTDs, allow the typing of messages through a phone line rather than using voice.
 If the person on the other end can hear, the typed message is relayed as a voice message.

 Dugan MB.
 Living with Hearing Loss.
 Gallaudet University Press, Washington, DC.
 March 2003.

 Stach BA, Ramachandran V. Hearing aid amplification.
-In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 162.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 162.